 Does the VPN Service Connect Using Their Own Servers?

 Although uncommon, some VPN providers such as Vypr VPN from GoldenFrog only connect to their own servers.
 Most VPN services rent other servers and don't have direct control over them.
 Owner operated servers are definitely a plus.
+I am not being paid to state this.

 Number of Connected Users